White Christmas for some means travel headaches for others

 Related: Record-Setting Brutal Cold Blast Snarls Airports, Roads

-The Northeast will be cold, but is respected to remain dry, New England will see highs in the 20s, New York is expected to remain in the mid-40s and Washington, D.C. should see a high of 50, according to the Weather Channel.
+The Northeast will be cold, but it is expected to remain dry, New England will see highs in the 20s, New York is expected to remain in the mid-40s and Washington, D.C. should see a high of 50, according to the Weather Channel.

 In the South, temperatures are expected to remain dry heading into Christmas Day, which is good news for visitors to the annual Surfing Santa's competition in Cocoa Beach, Florida.
 Since 2010, hundreds of surfers celebrate the holidays by dressing in Santa suits and hitting the waves, cheered on by thousands of spectators.